Beit Jinn offensive: Background

 After successes of the Syrian Army in capturing Khan al-Shih and Wadi Barada valley pockets, and reconciliation agreements in Madaya and Zabadani, Beit Jinn remained the last holdout of opposition forces in Western Ghouta.
 The area is to the north of a de-escalation zone in southern Syria agreed in July between Russia and the United States.

 The offensive

 Capture of Tal Bardiyah

-On 28 November, government forces captured the eastern side of the strategic Bardiyah mountain chain in the besieged Beit Jinn pocket, southwest of Damascus and near the Golan Heights, which is controlled by rebel fighters.
+On 28 November, government forces claimed to have captured the eastern side of the strategic Bardiyah mountain chain in the besieged Beit Jinn pocket, southwest of Damascus and near the Golan Heights, which is controlled by rebel fighters.
 Subsequently, there were competing claims between pro-government and pro-opposition sources on whether the rebels recaptured most of the positions they had lost or not.
 The mountain was fully captured by the Army two days later.

 Helicopter strikes were halted in the area until the end of the offensive.